 Nike Air Max Day is upon us, this year marks the 31st anniversary of one of the most iconic stories and sneaker lines.
-It’s hard to believe that 30 years has passed since the Air Max technology was first introduced, but its relevance and impact on contemporary footwear is unquestionable.
+It’s hard to believe over 30 years has passed since the Air Max technology was first introduced, but its relevance and impact on contemporary footwear is unquestionable.
 Not only has the Air Max technology been influential in everything that has come after it, it’s also been a style staple throughout the years and will continue to be so with its rich story adding even more character.
 “Air Max” has got its own day on the calendar dedicated to celebrating its history and how the technology and design transcended footwear.

 Nike has always had an eclectic palette from which their design inspirations have been drawn from, so it’s no surprise that Tinker Hatfield’s inspiration for the Nike Air Max line was the Centre Georges Pompidou in Paris.
 Originally hired as a corporate architect designing office spaces, showrooms, and stores, Hatfield was asked to become a part of the shoe design team.